Date: 03.09.2025

 - File

-required to install pip dependancies
+requirements.txtrequired to install pip dependencies

 Flask==3.0.3